Guidelines

 Advantages

-The advantage of following this guideline is the transparency and reproducibility of the resulting research.
+The advantage of following this guideline is the transparency and increased reproducibility of the resulting research.

-One other advantage is that, while for human participants conversations often cannot be reported due to confidentiality, LLM conversations can (e.g. as of beginning of 2025, the for-profile OpenAI company allows the sharing of chat transcripts: https://openai.com/policies/sharing-publication-policy/).
+Another advantage is that, while for human participants conversations often cannot be reported due to confidentiality, LLM conversations can (e.g. as of beginning of 2025, the for-profit OpenAI company allows sharing of chat transcripts.

 Challenges

 Given that chat transcripts are easy to generate, a study might end up with a very large appendix.
 Consequently, online storage might be needed.
-Services such as Zenodo, or other long term storage for research artifacts, will likely have to be used in such situations.
+Services such as Zenodo, Figshare, or other similar long term storage for research artifacts SHOULD be used in such situations.

 Study Types